gammasim/simtools/docs/source/guidelines.rst

 must have them validated.
 The validation assures that the units, type and format are correct and also allow for default values.

-The configurable input must be passed to classes through a dictonary or a yaml file.
+The configurable input must be passed to classes through a dictionary or a yaml file.
 In the case of a dictionary the parameter is called configData, and in the case of a yaml file, configFile.
 See the ray_tracing module for an example.

 The function gen.collectDataFromYamlOrDict(configData, configFile, allowEmpty=False)
 must be used to read these arguments.
-It identifies which case was given and reads it accordinly, returnig a dictinary.
+It identifies which case was given and reads it accordingly, returning a dictionary.
 It also raises an exception in case none are given and not allowEmpty.

 The validation of the input is done by the function gen.validateConfigData, which